Ankush007-cpu/ag-quiz/README.md

 - 📊 **Score Tracking**: Displays the user's score at the end of the quiz.
 - 🔄 **Restart Quiz**: Users can restart the quiz anytime.
 - 📜 **Attempt History**: Stores previous quiz attempts using IndexedDB.
+- 💾 **Save Quiz History**: Quiz attempts are saved in IndexedDB, allowing users to review their past performances.

 ## Installation & Running Locally